fx-lange/ofxInputField/README.md

 # ofxNumEdit

-an ofxGui extension to adjust numbers with a text input field in openFrameworks. ofxNumEdit is an alternative to ofxSlider to directly define numbers more precicly. the mouse and keyboard controls are elaborated in detail. check out the example with an int and float version ofxNumEdit.
+an ofxGui extension to adjust numbers or text with an input field in openFrameworks. ofxInputField can be an alternative to ofxSlider to define numbers more precicly. the mouse and keyboard controls are elaborated in detail. check out the example with an int, float and string version ofxInputField.

 Dependencies
 ----